 As well as being powered by renewable energy, Princess Elisabeth Antarctica is also designed to minimize energy demand.
 For example, the station's shell has a layered design, allowing perfect integration of the living quarters, which maximises both heat distribution and energy use.

-While renewable energies are one way to minimize the ecological impact an Antarctic station, at Princess Elisabeth Antarctica goes further, by optimising this energy.
+While renewable energies are one way to minimize the ecological impact of an Antarctic station, Princess Elisabeth Antarctica goes further by optimising this energy.
 Working closely with partners Schneider Electric and GDF Suez (Laborelec), the International Polar Foundation team developed a smart grid that is three times more efficient than any existing conventional energy network.